ShipEngine/connect-website/getting-started/publishing.md

 ---
 title: Publishing
 ---
+# API Key
+Before you can publish your app, you will need to contact the [ShipEngine Connect Team](mailto:connect@shipengine.com) to have an API key provisioned for you.

 # Publishing
 You can run the `shipengine-connect publish` command to publish your application to the testing environment.